cockroachdb/docs/v20.1/query-data.md

 ## Query optimization

-For instructions showing how to optimize your SQL queries, see [Make queries fast][fast].
+For instructions showing how to optimize your SQL queries, see [Optimize Query Performance][fast].

 ## See also